 Sets the foundation for professional practice that is built upon throughout the curriculum.
 Students are introduced to all aspects of the nursing profession, including an overview of nursing roles, theory, and professional practice.
-Prerequisite(s); if any: PHI 107 or PHI 108 and SOC 151, except for RN to BS program.

 NUR 312 - Leadership and Informatics in Professional Nursing (3)